Dedicated to the memory and the legacy of performer-photographer-writer Hermine Karagheuz, who died 30 April 2021.

 For many viewers, the real, hardcore encounter with Rivette’s cinema is only beginning now, with the long-awaited release of his most legendary production, Out 1: Noli me tangere.
 The legend comes partly from its invisibility, its lack of accessibility – it, too, functioned as the missing piece that set the cult around this director well and truly spinning.
 Although often dated as 1971, that year marked only the public screening of a 12 hour and 40 minute workprint of Out 1; it was not until 1990 that Rivette was able to satisfactorily complete a version (15 minutes longer) that then appeared at some film festivals, and on several European TV channels.

-Paris Belong to Us, at least, has now received the deluxe Criterion treatment.
-It is an odd film to re-watch today, since Rivette is very far from attaining mastery of his mise en scène technique, and is still only beginning to find his favourite, intersectional narrative form based on criss-crossed secrets, lies, delusions and conspiracies.
-Yet it achieves a grim, grey, apocalyptic mood that holds us, and – on a brighter side – it trembles with an almost teenage delight in the realisation that one need not go anywhere foreign or exotic to find adventure; the adventure is right here, all around us, in our everyday routines, as the banal gives way to the mysterious and even, sometimes, the magical.
+Paris Belong to Us, at least, has received the deluxe Criterion treatment; I came to fully appreciate this film by providing the audio commentary for the British Film Institute’s subsequent 2018 edition.
+It is an odd work to re-watch today, since Rivette is very far from attaining mastery of his mise en scène technique, and is still only beginning to find his favourite, intersectional narrative form based on criss-crossed secrets, lies, delusions and conspiracies.
+Yet it achieves a grim, grey, apocalyptic mood that holds us, and – on a brighter side, as Cristina Álvarez López has pointed out – it trembles with an almost teenage delight in the realisation that one need not go anywhere foreign or exotic to find adventure; the adventure is right here, all around us, in our everyday routines, as the banal gives way to the mysterious and even, sometimes, the magical.

-Some remaining Rivette titles – setting aside several shorts (such as his three earliest, silent films made between 1949 and 1952 that have recently been uncovered by his widow, Véronique Manniez-Rivette) and several alternate versions of his features – remain, alas, hard to see with decent English subtitles in good digital versions, such as his first experimental breakthrough, L’amour fou (1968), his generally underwhelming Wuthering Heights adaptation Hurlevent (1985), and his utterly disarming musical Haut bas fragile (Up Down Fragile, 1995), which I consider to be among his very finest works.
+Some remaining Rivette titles – setting aside several shorts (such as the three earliest, silent films made between 1949 and 1952 that have been uncovered by his widow, Véronique Manniez-Rivette, since his death) and several alternate versions of his features – remain, alas, hard to see with decent English subtitles in good digital versions, such as his first experimental breakthrough, L’amour fou (1968), his generally underwhelming Wuthering Heights adaptation Hurlevent (1985), and his utterly disarming musical Haut bas fragile (Up Down Fragile, 1995), which I consider to be among his very finest works.
+The good news, as of mid 2021, is that there is an ongoing program of digital restoration of Rivette’s works, and they are once again beginning to recirculate on Blu-ray thanks to Manniez-Rivette and Potemkine Films.

 Perhaps the oddest and least expected immediate after-effect of the dawning of Out 1 over global film culture is the sudden eclipsing of the only trace of it that, for many years, existed: the 4 hour re-edit titled Out 1: Spectre (1974).
-Few of the many recent remarks included in the box-sets mention it much at all – if so, they relegate it to mere bonus status as a curiosity – and fewer bother to dig out the substantial differences in plotting and structure between the two versions.
-Yet Spectre is indeed a film with its own integrity, its own form, and its own daring.
-In his helpful essay for the Carlotta booklet, Rosenbaum suggests that “in fact the experiences and meanings of the serial and of Spectre are in many ways radically different, as they were meant to be”.
-But, for now, it’s certainly Out 1 in its full extension that commands our attention.
+Few of the many remarks included in the box-sets mention it much at all – if so, they relegate it to mere bonus status as a curiosity – and fewer bother to dig out the substantial differences in plotting and structure between the two versions.
+While Spectre is indeed a film with its own integrity, its own form and its own daring, for now it’s certainly Out 1 in its full extension that commands our attention.
 So what’s it all about?

-Rosenbaum has also remarked that, for him, the central, driving principle of Rivette’s cinema can be formulated thus: “the radical premise that anything and everything an actor does is potentially interesting”.
-(8) This principle extends even to – from a strictly professional viewpoint – the hit-and-miss amateur singing and dancing in Up Down Fragile.
+It has often been suggested that a central, driving principle of Rivette’s cinema is his fascination with anything that an actor (or non-actor or semi-actor) does, whether or not they stay strictly “in character”.
+This principle extends even to – from a strictly professional viewpoint – the hit-and-miss amateur singing and dancing in Up Down Fragile.
 Rivette indeed loved actors, their presence and their performance: that constitutes the very basis of his cinematic art, at least from L’amour fou onward.
 And what presences they were!
 Bulle Ogier, Jean-Pierre Kalfon, Juliet Berto, Sergio Castellitto, Jeanne Balibar, Michel Piccoli, Emmanuelle Béart … the list is long, and many of them returned for the Rivettian encounter numerous times over.

 Rivette frequently attended theatre (of both classical and modern types) and, on several occasions, jumped at the opportunity to direct for the stage himself.
 It was a source of inspiration for him, but also a kind of raw material to be transformed once it was carried over to film; as Deleuze remarked, in Rivette’s work there is a “theatricality of cinema” which is quite distinct from a “theatricality of theatre”.
 The medium of theatre, for this filmmaker, is less a matter of finished, public spectacle than of semi-clandestine workshops, laboratories, private performances – everything that is in-process and up in the air.

 But, as someone who has a high regard and respect for theatre – and, in particular, alternative, experimental theatre – I find Out 1 to be a uniquely rich and remarkable document of ideas and practices in this field.
-(9) It gathers the traces of many art movements happening throughout the world during the 1960s: psychodrama, performance art, the Living Theatre of Julian Beck and Judith Malina, the Artaud-inspired work of Carmelo Bene in Italy, Jerzy Grotowski’s Poor Theatre, Richard Schechner’s The Performance Group, Peter Brook’s book The Empty Space … A truly cosmopolitan encounter of theatrical laboratories, the combustible energy of which was instantly drawn upon by filmmakers including Pier Paolo Pasolini and Bernardo Bertolucci.
+(8) It gathers the traces of many art movements happening throughout the world during the 1960s: psychodrama, performance art, “happenings”, the Living Theatre of Julian Beck and Judith Malina, the Artaud-inspired work of Carmelo Bene in Italy, Jerzy Grotowski’s Poor Theatre, the Basque collective Jarrai including musician Mikel Laboa, Richard Schechner’s The Performance Group, Peter Brook’s 1968 book The Empty Space … A truly cosmopolitan encounter of theatrical laboratories, the combustible energy of which was instantly drawn upon by filmmakers including Pier Paolo Pasolini and Bernardo Bertolucci.
 But it adds up to something of a Lost World today, a time and a sensibility to which Out 1 allows us some precious access.

 The complot, this time around, seems to be generated from clues contained in Honoré de Balzac’s cycle of novels devoted to “the 13” (a network of shadowy individuals in high places, wielding great power) – as well as Lewis Carroll’s The Hunting of the Snark, words and phrases from which Léaud recites in a trance-like daze, as if its surface nonsense will ultimately reveal the hidden sense of the world.
 Or is it all just a paranoiac delusion, a vain and ultimately futile attempt to read an ordered meaning into the random disorder of everyday life?

-The scholar Laura U. Marks sums up a prevalent interpretation of Out 1 in a recent piece where she refers to its “agonistic relationship between life and meaning” – thereby pointing to the gap between what really goes in the world of Rivette’s characters (life) and the grand designs they attempt to either impose on it or draw from it (meaning).
-(10) The end result of that agonistic relationship is paralysis, failure, silence, withdrawal.
-Many other critics, including Rosenbaum and David Ehrenstein, would more or less agree with that reading.
+The scholar Laura U. Marks sums up a prevalent interpretation of Out 1 in a 2016 piece where she refers to its “agonistic relationship between life and meaning” – thereby pointing to the gap between what really goes in the world of Rivette’s characters (life) and the grand designs they attempt to either impose on it or draw from it (meaning).
+(9) The end result of that agonistic relationship is paralysis, failure, silence, withdrawal.
+Many other critics, particularly those of a 1960s vintage, would more or less agree with that reading.

 Moreover, Marks gives this account of political failure in Out 1 a decidedly 21st century nudge: for her, the “irritating patterns” (irritating to her, not me!) of the unfolding plot suggest an “algorithmic structure”, and the film thus becomes an essay in “information management”, prophetically in tune with our current, neo-liberal age, since it’s all about (in its form as well as its content) indefinitely “stalling until meaning arrives or the grant runs out”.
 Once upon a time in the 1960s, she suggests, the libertarian extolling of the body, affect and intensity promised a Utopia, a “break on through to the other side” (as Jim Morrison sang it); now our entire society is obsessed with the kind of minute, fancy “workshopping” that Rivette’s actors ecstatically, yet so fruitlessly, embody.